Sticky sorting activity to save the day!

 So what’s a mom to do?

 Bring out the contact paper, of course.
-Because this activity is sticky, and boy do preschoolers love sticky.
+Because this color sorting activity is sticky, and boy do preschoolers love sticky.

 I enjoy listening to my preschoolers analyze which shade looks like the better choice when categorizing.

-Next, I added the paint chips into an egg carton top, and the boys went to town.
+Next, I added the paint chips into an egg carton top and invited my boys to begin color sorting.

-This is a great way to practice the skill of communication, taking turns, and speaking about the game's attributes.
+This is a great way to practice the skill of communication, taking turns, and having a conversation with siblings to increase vocabulary.

 In homeschooling group activities